I am going to tell you about one of my favorite things at Disney World — Mickey’s Not So Scary Halloween Party.

 Disneyland Oogie Boogie Bash

-Decendance – a decedent inspired dance party.
-Dance with Villians from the isle of the lost.
+Descendants – a decedent-inspired dance party.
+Dance with Villains from the isle of the lost.

-Frightfully Fun Parade – a parade lead by Mickey and Minnie.
+Frightfully Fun Parade – a parade led by Mickey and Minnie.

-Should I Go To a Park Before the Special Event?
+Should I Go To a Park Before the Disney Halloween Party?

 Mickey’s Not So Scary Halloween Party is very similar — most years.
 This year the party in California is at California Adventure.
-Rumor has it that Disney moved the location this year because of the opening of Star Ward Land at Disneyland Park.
+Rumor has it that Disney moved the location last year and again this year because of the opening of Star Ward Land at Disneyland Park.

 This was a bit of a downer for us.
 We love seeing the castle during the Halloween Party, going on the Haunted Mansion and Space Mountain, and enjoying the spooky feel of Main Street.
 (Space Mountain at Disneyland is my favorite)

-The event is also more expensive in California than in Florida.
-This year, the ticket is $110 to $145 at California Adventure, and $79 -$135 at the Magic Kingdom.
+The event is also more expensive in Florida as you get closer to the party date.
+This year, the ticket is $110 to $145 at California Adventure and $99 -$199 at the Magic Kingdom.

 I will say that setting aside the price, between Magic Kingdom and Disneyland, we enjoy the party at Disneyland slightly better (in years past), for one main reason — the candy lines.

 Buy tickets now if you want to go!
-These tickets sell out in advance, and so I don’t think you can buy them the day of especially closer to Halloween.
-Tickets usually go on sale in the summer but this year they went on sale in the Spring.
+These tickets sell out in advance, so I don’t think you can buy them the day of especially closer to Halloween.
+Tickets usually go on sale in the Spring.